On $\delta$-derivations of Lie algebras and superalgebras: -derivations of the Zassenhaus algebra

 \begin{proof} To any $u\in A$ we may associate a linear map $D_u: A\partial \to A\partial$ by the rule $D_u(a\partial) = ua\partial$.
 A straightforward computation shows that $D_u$ is an $\frac{1}{2}$-derivation of $A\partial$ for any $u\in A$. \end{proof}

-The $3$-dimensional algebra $sl(2)$ and the Zassenhaus algebra are characterized among simple finite-di\-men\-si\-o\-nal Lie algebras in various interesting ways: these are algebras having a subalgebra of codimension $1$, algebras having a maximal solvable subalgebra, algebras with given properties of the lattice of subalgebras, etc. Isomorphism (\ref{zass1}), together with the results of Filippov and Leger--Luks cited above, adds another characterization to this list: these are the only finite-dimensional simple Lie algebras having nontrivial $\delta$-derivations (for $\delta = -1$ in the case of $sl(2)$ and for $\delta = \frac{1}{2}$ in the case of the Zassenhaus algebra).
+The $3$-dimensional algebra $sl(2)$ and the Zassenhaus algebra are characterized among simple finite-dimensional Lie algebras in various interesting ways: these are algebras having a subalgebra of codimension $1$, algebras having a maximal solvable subalgebra, algebras with given properties of the lattice of subalgebras, etc. Isomorphism (\ref{zass1}), together with the results of Filippov and Leger--Luks cited above, adds another characterization to this list: these are the only finite-dimensional simple Lie algebras having nontrivial $\delta$-derivations (for $\delta = -1$ in the case of $sl(2)$ and for $\delta = \frac{1}{2}$ in the case of the Zassenhaus algebra).

 The Zassenhaus algebra admits many different realizations, and writing its $\frac{1}{2}$-derivations in these realizations may be beneficial for elucidating some interesting points.
 Recall that the \textit{divided powers algebra} $O_1(n)$ is a $p^n$-dimensional associative commutative algebra with basis $\set{x^i}{0 \le i < p^n}$ and multiplication